Amendments to the Tax Law

 - A new requirement to update the analysis supporting the arm’s-length character of the inter-company transactions every three years.

 - A new requirement of a transfer pricing declaration as part of the annual income tax return, of which the form and content should be specified by the GTA.

 - Tax deductibility of interest on loans paid to related parties shall be dependent on such loans being economically beneficial to taxpayers.
-On this basis, a “Commercial Purpose” test has been introduced.
+On this basis, a 'commercial purpose' test has been introduced.
 The loan amount and interest charge should also not exceed three times the equity of the Qatar tax paying entity and should be documented in an inter-company agreement between the parties.

 - A new requirement to prepare transfer pricing documentation (Local File and Master File) by the time of filing the tax return for the period during which the respective related party transaction(s) occurred or at any other date that the GTA may specify otherwise if the following conditions are met:

 - The threshold (to be established by the GTA) on revenues or assets of the taxpayer is met.

 - One of the related parties of the Qatari taxpayer is established outside of Qatar.

 On 2 February 2021, the GTA verbally confirmed that a Transfer Pricing Form will be required for taxpayers with either total value of assets or total revenues in excess of QAR 10 million for the financial years beginning 1 January 2020 onwards.
 The Transfer Pricing Form should be submitted alongside a taxpayer’s income tax returns on the Qatar Online Tax Portal.
 The Transfer Pricing Form will require information on the details and nature of the taxpayer’s intra-group transactions, including the OECD method applied by the taxpayer to determine that the transactions were conducted on an arm’s-length basis.
 In addition to the above information, the Transfer Pricing Form will also require taxpayers to provide additional transfer pricing related information.